cjohansen/replicant/README.md

 Short-circuiting rendering (e.g. something akin to React's original `shouldComponentUpdate`) is generally not necessary, as Replicant is already efficient enough.
-Should you have some heavy domain data to hiccup transformations however, you can use `memoize` or other more specialized tools.
+Should you have some heavy transformations from domain data to hiccup, you can use `memoize` or other more specialized tools.
 Since "components" are just functions that return hiccup, you don't need framework specific tooling to optimize your code.

 Life-cycles are genuinely useful.
 That's why you can attach them directly to hiccup nodes, and Replicant will trigger them for you.
 You are not limited to